Face Masks & Gloves Trading License in Dubai

 Setup Costs, Steps, and Compliance Requirements

 Setting up under Activity Code 4771.81 at Dubai South Business Hub Free Zone is a straightforward process.
-Licence fees vary depending on the package selected, and the free zone offers virtual office and flexi-desk options that provide a cost-efficient entry point for businesses that do not immediately require dedicated physical premises.
+License fees vary depending on the package selected, and the free zone offers virtual office and flexi-desk options that provide a cost-efficient entry point for businesses that do not immediately require dedicated physical premises.
 These arrangements are fully compliant with free zone regulations and are widely used by trading companies in the early stages of their operations.

 The standard setup timeline runs from three to seven working days following submission of the required documentation.
 Documents typically required include passport copies for all shareholders and directors, a completed application form, a business plan, and proof of address.
 The process is managed digitally in large part, reducing the need for in-person visits.